ArduSat/ArdusatSDK/README.md

 # Getting Help
 If you're having trouble running the examples, chances are something is messed up with the external library locations in your Arduino IDE.
-Double check that the ArdusatSDK library is imported into your Arduino libraries (Sketch -> Import Libraries -> Contributed).
+Double check that the ArdusatSDK library is included into your Arduino libraries (Sketch -> Import Libraries -> Contributed).
 If the sketches are compiling and uploading but not behaving as expected, make sure you double check your wiring, it's always easy to accidentally plug something in wrong!